dibyendumajumdar/Suravi/README.md

   - c:/Software/lua53 or c:/Software/ravi on Windows
   - ~/lua53 or ~/ravi on Unix systems

-* Build packages in following order
+* Build packages in following order.
+Note that you need to supply '-DUSE_LUA53=ON' to CMake if you are building for Lua 5.3.
+Defauft is to build for Ravi
   - ravi-ffi
   - ravi-torch-paths
   - ravi-torch7